Tax Credits: Starting a formal challenge - an appeal

 An application to extend the time limit which has been refused may not be renewed.

 One important point is that under the old appeals system, if HMRC refused a late appeal request then it was ultimately up to the Tribunal to decide whether to allow the appeal or not.
-Under the MR process, HMRC are effectively judge and jury on late requests and other than possibly using Judicial Review there appears to be no process to challenge HMRC’s refusal to accept the late MR.
+Under the MR process, HMRC are effectively judge and jury on late requests and HMRC’s position is that there is no right of appeal against their decision to deny a request for a late MR.

 The mandatory reconsideration decision